jkpe/www.jackpearce.co.uk/README.md

 # www.jackpearce.co.uk

-This is a static blog focused on home automation, networking, and system administration.
-The site is built using a custom static site generator that converts markdown files to HTML.
+This site is built using a custom static site generator that converts markdown files to HTML.

 ## Technologies